Message for Readers

 Overall rate this purpose an 8.5

 The 4 boys and wife continue to be my biggest motivator in life right now.
 Very proud of all 5 of them.
+For kids, we have started gently getting the older ones to invest and be accountable with quarterly reporting.

 Friends nothing much changed.
 Many of us turned 50 this year, so had 2-3 celebration dinners.
 Forum carry on as normal.